-Systems gross profit increased \$30.8 million during the six months ended March 30, 2024 as compared to the six months ended March 25, 2023.
-The increase in systems gross profit was partially driven by the increased number of sites in deployment in fiscal year 2024 as compared to fiscal year 2023.
-This increase was offset by the completion of our restructuring related to outsource of bot assembly and component inventory management, including standardizing on Symbot as our go-ahead bot platform.
+Systems gross profit increased \$30.8 million \$37.4 million during the six nine months ended March 30, 2024 June 29, 2024, as compared to the six nine months ended March 25, 2023 June 24, 2023.
+The increase in systems Systems gross profit was partially driven by the increased number of sites increase in deployment Deployments in fiscal year 2024 as compared to fiscal year 2023.
+This increase was offset by a charge in the second quarter of fiscal year 2024 related to the completion of our restructuring related to outsource of bot assembly and component inventory management, including standardizing on Symbot as our go-ahead bot platform.
 As a result of this, we recognized a restructuring charge in the second quarter of fiscal year 2024.

-The increase in software maintenance and support gross profit is due to an increase in revenues for the six months ended March 30, 2024 while costs to perform our maintenance and support services remained relatively flat.
+The increase in Software Maintenance and Support gross profit is due to an increase driven by the revenue provided from the additional Systems in revenues Deployment for the six nine months ended March 30, 2024 June 29, 2024, as compared to the nine months ended June 24, 2023, while costs to perform our Software Maintenance and Support services remained relatively flat.

-The increase in operation services gross profit is driven by an increase to the number of sites where we are performing operation services and efficiency improvement on our existing operation services sites and profit generated from the sales of spare parts.
+The increase in Operation Services gross profit during the nine months ended June 29, 2024, as compared to the nine months ended June 24, 2023, is driven by an increase to in the number of System sites where we are performing Operation Services and Operation Services, efficiency improvement on our existing Operation Services Operation Services System sites, and profit generated from the sales of spare parts.